shuai-xu/flink/docs/dev/connectors/kafka.md

 <div class="alert alert-warning">
   <strong>Attention:</strong> Depending on your Kafka configuration, even after Kafka acknowledges
   writes you can still experience data losses.
-In particular keep in mind about following properties in Kafka config:
+In particular, keep in mind about following properties in Kafka config:
   <ul>
     <li><tt>acks</tt></li>